Vizio M Series Elevate M512E-K6 Soundbar Review

 • No Wi-Fi, Apple AirPlay, or Chromecast built-in.

 The Vizio M Series Elevate is good for music.
-Its default sound is pretty balanced, especially in the mids, so voices and lead instruments in your favorite tunes are reproduced with clarity and accuracy.
-There's a little extra punch in the high-bass, too, that's suitable for fans of a more bass-heavy sound.
+Its default sound is pretty balanced, especially in the mids, so voices and lead instruments in your favorite tunes are reproduced with clarity and accuracy, though it trends a bit boomy.
+There's a little extra fullness in the mid- and high-bass, too, that's suitable for fans of a more bass-heavy sound.
 You can even customize its performance, thanks to the bass and treble adjustments on hand.
-Compared to other Vizio models, you notice a little less rumble in the low-bass, especially with bass-centric genres like hip-hop and EDM.
+Dynamics are excellent, too, so songs with gentle verses and rousing choruses get their due.
+Compared to other Vizio models, you notice a little less rumble in the low bass, especially with bass-centric genres like hip-hop and EDM.

 Pros